doctrine/orm/docs/en/reference/annotations-reference.rst

 -  **unique**: Boolean value to determine if the value of the column should be unique across all rows of the underlying entities table.

--  **nullable**: Determines if NULL values allowed for this column.
+-  **nullable**: Determines if NULL values are allowed for this column.
    If not specified and a type hint is given (e.g. ?int or int), the nullability of the type hint is used.
 Defaults to false.

 -  **options**: Array of additional options: